 Black Americans’ threat from whites wearing badges

-According to news reports, as Wilford approached the mall where a peaceful pro-Palestinian rally was underway, he was suddenly accosted by a white man who was shirtless, and, witnesses later said, had been harassing the demonstrators with racist slurs.
+According to news reports, which include a video of the incident posted online, as Wilford approached the area of the mall where a peaceful pro-Palestinian rally was underway, he was suddenly accosted by a white man who was shirtless, and, witnesses later said, had been harassing the demonstrators with racist slurs.
 Much of the brief confrontation between Wilford and the man was captured in pictures and a video taken by a photographer who had been covering the demonstration.

 Wilford, taken aback, raised his fists as if prepared to defend himself against the man whom he said was saying “a bunch of racial stuff” to him and had also raised his hands as if to fight.
 But neither man threw any punches.

-That’s when the white mall security guard appeared and, according to Wilford and several witnesses, completely ignored the shirtless white man who was yelling and actually walking toward him, and sprayed Wilford with pepper spray.
+That’s when the White mall security guard appeared and, according to Wilford and several witnesses, completely ignored the shirtless White man who was yelling and actually walking toward him, raised the can of pepper spray to Wilford’s face and sprayed him.
 In the video, witnesses can be heard yelling to the security cop, “You maced the wrong guy!”

 The video also shows the security guard grabbing Wilford, now disabled by the pepper spray, by the arm and pulling him into the mall, the both of them followed by witnesses shouting that Wilford had done nothing wrong.
 A Seattle police officer, who had arrived late to the confrontation, told the witnesses not to interfere.
-Meanwhile, the shirtless white man just walked away.
-He still hasn’t been identified.
+Meanwhile, the White shirtless man, who has not been identified, just walked away.

-Wilford told the Seattle Times that in the mall, he was given baby shampoo to wash his face, then after 25 minutes, released at the order of a Seattle police officer.
-Wilford, a father of two, said the security guard apologized to him before he was released, but he’s considering filing a complaint.
+Wilford told the Seattle Times that in the mall, he was given baby shampoo to wash his face, then after 25 minutes released at the order of a Seattle police officer.
+Wilford, a father of two who moved to Seattle a from New Orleans after Hurricane Katrina, said the security guard apologized to him before he was released, but that he’s considering filing a complaint.

-If that Seattle mall security guard had had a gun, would Raymond Wilford’s name now be on the long list of unarmed Black men, women and children killed by “Whites with badges” in questionable circumstances?
-Broadening the focus of our questioning, does the desire to “control” Black people – or the fear of Black people – that drove the security guard to such rash and wrong action also infect some number of police officers in localities all across America?
-Is that fundamentally why Michael Brown, and Eric Garner, and Ezell Ford were killed?
+For example, if that Seattle mall security guard had had a gun, would Raymond Wilford’s name now be on the long list of unarmed Black men, women and children killed by “Whites with badges” in questionable circumstances?
+Broadening the focus of our questioning, does the desire to “control” Black people – or the fear of black people – that drove the security guard to such rash and wrong action also infect some number of police officers in localities all across America?
+Is that, at bottom, why Michael Brown, and Eric Garner, and Ezell Ford were killed?

-For me, the answers to those questions and a series of other questions they provoke are on tragic display in the video of Raymond Wilford’s unjustified arrest, which he survived, and in the video of Eric Garner’s unjustified arrest, which he did not.
+I suspect we already know the answer to that question in both these three specific circumstances and in the longer trail of innocent Black people being killed by White police officers.
+I think I see both those elements of White racism – fear and the desire to control – on tragic display in the video of Raymond Wilford’s unjustified arrest, which he survived, and in the video of Eric Garner’s unjustified arrest, which he did not.